ui-d/ui-d/README.md

 ###

 <h6 align="left">Frontend developer with expertise in both frontend and backend development.
-I am highly focused on the technical and business aspects of web development.
+I am highly focused on the technical and
+marketing aspects of web development and optimization to deliver scalable and efficient web applications.
+Possessing a strong business growth mindset, I strive to understand the client's objectives and deliver solutions that align with their business goals.
 </h6>

 ###